oracle/weblogic-toolkit-ui/documentation/1.0/content/setup/install.md

 1. Download the latest WebLogic Kubernetes Toolkit UI (WKT UI) application installers from the [GitHub Releases section](https://github.com/oracle/weblogic-toolkit-ui/releases) of this repository.
 2. Simply run the appropriate installer for your operating system.

-If you download and run the `AppImage` file, you get the added benefits of 1.)
-Not requiring an installation or root access and 2.)
-Being able to participate in the auto-update functionality like MacOS and Windows.

 **NOTE**: On Linux, to get _all_ the dependencies and have them installed in the correct order, you need to use the package manager to install the `rpm` or `deb` file.
 First, be sure to review the Linux prerequisites [here]({{< relref "/setup/prerequisites.md" >}}).

-- For RPM-based systems, download the latest `wktui` `rpm` package from https://github.com/oracle/weblogic-toolkit-ui/releases, then use either `yum` or `dnf`; for example:
+- For RPM-based systems, use either `yum` or `dnf`; for example:
     ```
     sudo yum -y localinstall wktui_1.0.0_amd64.rpm
     ```

-- For Debian-based systems, download the latest `wktui` `deb` package from https://github.com/oracle/weblogic-toolkit-ui/releases, then run:
+- For Debian-based systems, use:
     ```
     sudo apt install ./wktui_1.0.0_amd64.deb
     ```
+Alternatively, you can download the `AppImage` file, copy it to your local file system, then either:
+- Open a terminal, navigate to the directory where the file exists, and make it executable; for example:

+    `chmod u+x <AppImage Name>`

+- Use your file manager, right click on the file, edit the properties, and change the permissions to  make it executable.

+If you download and run the `AppImage` file, you get the added benefits of 1.)
+Not requiring an installation or root access and 2.)
+Being able to participate in the auto-update functionality, like MacOS and Windows.

 #### Helpful Hints